Administration Traineeships for Media Literacy Organisation

 - Familiarity with education and/or media in Europe a plus.

-- An exciting international workplace.
+- An exciting international workplace with a dynamic motivated team

 - A paid traineeship.